xrettle/WFGY/TensionUniverse/BlackHole/Q043_origin_of_cosmic_inflation.md

 ### Effective-layer boundary

-* All objects used here (state spaces `M`, observables, invariants, tension scores, counterfactual "worlds") live entirely at the effective layer of the Tension Universe program.
+* All objects used here (state spaces `M`, observables, invariants, tension scores, counterfactual “worlds”) live at the Tension Universe effective layer.
-* No assumption is made about which, if any, effective encoding corresponds to the true microphysical description of the universe.
-* Any effective encoding described here may be replaced by a later Tension Universe version, as long as it respects the same canonical problem and falsifiability constraints.
+* No deep TU axioms, generating rules, or microphysical models are specified or assumed beyond what is needed to define the encoding used in this page.
+* Any mention of “worlds”, “mechanisms”, or “sectors” refers to patterns in effective observables, not to ontological commitments about fundamental reality.

-### Falsifiability and versioning
+### Encoding and fairness

-* Each encoding is designed to be testable and, in principle, falsifiable by experiments of the type described in Section 6.
-* Rejecting an encoding under those experiments does not invalidate the canonical problem or standard cosmology.
-It only shows that the specific Tension Universe encoding needs revision.
-* Updates to this page should be tracked with clear `Last_updated` metadata and with references to the experiments and data that motivated the change.
+* The admissible encoding class, distance measures, reference bands, and tension coefficients are fixed by the TU encoding specification for this problem and must not be tuned post hoc to fit a particular dataset.
+* Changes to these choices constitute a new encoding version and must be documented separately when reporting results.
+* Falsifying an encoding here means that the effective-layer representation for this problem needs revision.
+It does not, by itself, establish or refute any physical theory.

 ### Program-level references

-For the full Tension Universe effective-layer rules and fairness constraints, see the Tension Universe charters:

-* TU Effective Layer Charter: `../Charters/TU_EFFECTIVE_LAYER_CHARTER.md`
+* TU Effective Layer Charter: [../Charters/TU_EFFECTIVE_LAYER_CHARTER.md](../Charters/TU_EFFECTIVE_LAYER_CHARTER.md)
-* TU Encoding and Fairness Charter: `../Charters/TU_ENCODING_AND_FAIRNESS_CHARTER.md`
+* TU Encoding and Fairness Charter: [../Charters/TU_ENCODING_AND_FAIRNESS_CHARTER.md](../Charters/TU_ENCODING_AND_FAIRNESS_CHARTER.md)
-* TU Tension Scale Charter: `../Charters/TU_TENSION_SCALE_CHARTER.md`
+* TU Tension Scale Charter: [../Charters/TU_TENSION_SCALE_CHARTER.md](../Charters/TU_TENSION_SCALE_CHARTER.md)